tburmeister/pyneural/README.md

 every platform, I'm sure there are plenty of ways for you to break it, and if you do break it, it probably won't give you helpful error messages.
 I will try to remedy all of these things, as well as add features and performance, in the future.
-I will also try add actual documentation to the code and docstrings to the functions.
+I will also try to add actual documentation to the code and docstrings to the functions.